Ultimate large-$Rm$ regime of the solar dynamo: Introduction

-This Letter expands significantly on R21 to probe large-scale nonlinear helical dynamos at large $Re$ and $Rm$.
-I present new analyses which point to a ultimate large-$Rm$ solar dynamo regime involving magnetic helicity fluxes, and compute such numerical solutions at both $Pm>1$ and $Pm<1$.
-A standardized comparison with global simulations suggests that they are not in this regime, and I pinpoint their key intrinsic limitations.
-I also discuss the current limitations of these results, and possible ways for global models to reach the ultimate regime at reasonable cost.
+This Letter expands significantly on R21 to probe large-scale non-linear helical dynamos at large $Re$ and $Rm$.
+I present new analyses that point to an ultimate large-$Rm$ solar dynamo regime involving magnetic helicity fluxes, and compute such numerical solutions at both $Pm>1$ and $Pm<1$.
+A standardised comparison with global simulations suggests that they are not in this regime, and I pinpoint their key intrinsic limitations.
+I also discuss the current limitations of my own results, and possible ways for global models to reach the ultimate regime at reasonable cost.